eigr/spawn/docs/getting_started.md

   --from-literal=encryptionKey=$(openssl rand -base64 32)
 ```

-Spawn securely encrypts the Actors' State, so the **_encryptionKey_** item must be informed and must be a key of reasonable size and complexity to ensure the security of your data.
+Spawn securely encrypts the Actor's state, so the **_encryptionKey_** must be provided.
+Ensure the key is of sufficient length and complexity to protect your data.

-> **_NOTE:_** To learn more about Statestores settings, see the [statestore section](statestores.md).
+> **_NOTE:_** For more information on Statestore settings, see the [statestore section](statestores.md).

-If you are going to use the Activators resource in your project or if you want your Actors to be able to communicate between different ActorSystems then you will need to create a secret with the connection information with the Nats server.
-See an example of how to do this below:
+If your project uses the Activators or Projection feature or if you need your Actors to communicate between different ActorSystems, you'll also need to create a secret with connection details for the Nats server.
+Here's how:

-> **_NOTICE:_** It is not within the scope of this tutorial to install Nats but a simple way to do it in kubernetes is in to run these commands: **helm repo add nats https://nats-io.github.io/k8s/helm/charts/ && helm install spawn-nats nats/nats**.
+> **_NOTICE:_** This tutorial does not cover installing Nats, but you can install it in Kubernetes with these commands: **helm repo add nats https://nats-io.github.io/k8s/helm/charts/ && helm install spawn-nats nats/nats**.

-Now create the config file with the Nats credentials:
+Now, create a configuration file with Nats credentials:

 ```
 kubectl -n default create secret generic nats-invocation-conn-secret \